Datadog - SSO configuration

 This guide provides an overview of how to configure SAML Single Sign-On (SSO) between Multi-Pass and a third-party Service Provider (SP).
 Multi-Pass acts as the Identity Provider (IdP) in this federation model.
 Multi-Pass is working on SCIM support ...

-Notion - SSO configuration
+Vanta - SSO configuration

-Addigy - SSO configuration
+Huntress - SSO configuration

-This documentation has been tested and approved by Kelvin Zero's team This documentation provides a step-by-step guide to setting up Single Sign-On (SSO) for Addigy using MPAS.
+This documentation has been tested and approved by Kelvin Zero's team This documentation provides a step-by-step guide to setting up Single Sign-On (SSO) for Huntress using MPAS.
 SSO simplifies user authentication by allowing access to multiple ...

-UiPath - SSO configuration
+Pipedrive – SSO configuration